SAP-samples/teched2022-AD261/exercises/1_CreateActionProject/README.md

-With this you have successfully created, configured and tested the action project based on Sales Order API in SAP Process Automation.
+With this you have successfully created, configured and tested the action project based on Sales Order API in SAP Build Process Automation.

 ## Summary <a name="summary"></a>